thngph/Youtube-title-classifier/README.md

 ### About Youtube-Title-Classifier

 Youtube-Classifier is a Vietnamese NLP project.

-This reposity contains source code for web deployment using Flask framework, including web interface and API for classifying a title into predefined classes.
+This reposity contains source code for web deployment using Flask framework, including web interface and API for classifying a title

-The data used for model training is crawled from Youtube.
+Data used during training is crawled from Youtube.

-### Heroku deployment
+### Heroku deployment (dead)

 [![Heroku](https://pyheroku-badge.herokuapp.com/?app=youtubeclassifier)](https://youtubeclassifier.herokuapp.com/)